Space

 The Ends Of The World: Solar Flares

 On September 1, 1859, an electromagnetic storm raged across our planet as Solar Cycle 10 entered its solar maximum.
-The sky lit up with a brilliant aurora, bright enough to erase the darkness of night, and telegraph systems sparked and malfunctioned, shocking their operators as they struggled to send their messages.
+The sky lit up with a brilliant aurora visible from Cuba to Hawaii and beyond, bright enough to erase the darkness of night.
+Telegraph systems sparked and malfunctioned, shocking their operators as they struggled to send their messages.
+A short news report in the September 3, 1859 edition of the Baltimore American and Commercial Advertiser highlighted the dazzling event:

-Fortunately, the “super flare” proved relatively harmless to life on Earth, but its effects on technology at the time — rudimentary as it may seem today — is a shocking reminder of the true destructive nature of our Sun.
+Fortunately, that “super flare” proved relatively harmless to life on Earth, but its effects on technology at the time — rudimentary as it may seem today — is a shocking reminder of the true destructive nature of our Sun.
+According to the National Weather Service, we’ve even seen this more recently, such as a solar storm on March 13, 1989, which caused a power outage in Canada for about nine hours.

 The Perfect Electromagnetic Storm

-This would then be followed by a so-called “super flare,” a particularly powerful solar flare.
+This would then be followed by a so-called super flare, a particularly powerful solar flare.
 It would be a one-two punch of massive ejections from the sun, the first paving the way for the second, together causing untold devastation on our planet.
+This same one-two punch could also come as the result of a magnetic pole shift during a solar maximum, followed by a super flare.
+A study published in December 2020 looks at what researchers call “an idealized perfect interplanetary coronal mass ejection,” and it’s not pretty!

 advertisement